colinmarc/hdfs/README.md

 namenode provides.
 It implements protocol version 9, which means it supports Hadoop 2.0.0 and up (including CDH5).

-It attempts to be as idiomatic as possible by aping the stdlib `os` package where possible.
+It tries to be idiomatic by aping the stdlib `os` package where possible.
 This includes implementing `os.FileInfo` for file status, and returning `os.ErrNotExist` for missing files, for example.

 It is heavily indebted to [snakebite](https://github.com/spotify/snakebite).